 US Navy Whale Beach Scam

-They did it by bribing all the whale scientists.
-Very few scientists will go against the US Navy for fear of losing their funding.
-Many whale scientists even form non-profit groups so they can collect tax-free money from the US Navy, the oil industry, the National Marine Fisheries Service, the Marine Mammal Commission, and other government agencies and make it look like honest charity work.
+They did it by financing 97% of all the whale research worldwide.
+Whale scientists will not go against the US Navy for fear of losing their funding.
+Many even form non-profit research groups so they can collect tax-free money from the US Navy, the oil industry, the National Marine Fisheries Service, the Marine Mammal Commission, and other government agencies and make it look like honest charity work.
 On top of this, government agencies, the oil industry, and the non-profit fund administrators all have swinging door policies.
 If an employee loses his job for scamming public funds, he starts a new job the next day at equal or better pay.
 It’s all one gigantic scientific scam designed to keep our whales from becoming too big of a headache for the Navy and/or the oil industry.

 Watch this video on government fraud: